2028 Summer Olympics: Venues

 The Los Angeles Memorial Coliseum (left) and SoFi Stadium (named "2028 Stadium" during the games) (right) will host the ceremonies, as well as the athletics and swimming events respectively.

-Like the 1984 Summer Olympics, a majority of the 2028 Summer Olympics will be hosted in venues around Greater Los Angeles.
+Like the 1984 Summer Olympics, a majority of the 2028 Summer Olympics will be hosted in venues around the Greater Los Angeles area.
 The city's bid relied primarily on existing venues and venues that had already been under construction or were planned regardless of the Games.
-The majority of venues are divided into clusters known as "sports parks", situated in downtown Los Angeles, the San Fernando Valley, Carson (at California State University, Dominguez Hills), and Long Beach.
+The majority of venues were divided into clusters known as "sports parks" (changed to "zones" during the planning phase), situated in downtown Los Angeles, the San Fernando Valley, Carson (at California State University, Dominguez Hills), and Long Beach.
 No new permanent venues are being built specifically for the Games.
 Like the 1984 Summer Games, the Olympic Village will be situated on the University of California, Los Angeles campus, while the University of Southern California will host the Media Village.

-The Los Angeles Memorial Coliseum and the Rose Bowl will host athletics and football (soccer), respectively.
+The Los Angeles Memorial Coliseum will host athletics and the Rose Bowl will host football (soccer), respectively.
 Both will become the first stadiums to have ever hosted three different Olympic Games.
 Crypto.com Arena will host gymnastics, and Intuit Dome will host basketball.
 BMO Stadium, which opened in 2018 as the home of Major League Soccer's Los Angeles FC, will host the flag football and lacrosse.
 SoFi Stadium, which opened in 2020 as the home of the NFL's Los Angeles Rams and Los Angeles Chargers, will host swimming events.
 Riviera Country Club will host golf.
-Cricket will be held at a temporary stadium at the Fairplex in Pomona, California.

 The Coliseum underwent a major renovation and restoration program from 2017 to 2019.
 A new press box, loge boxes, and club seats were installed.
-Crypto.com Arena underwent renovations completed in 2024, and the NBA's Los Angeles Clippers opened a new arena in Inglewood known as Intuit Dome in August 2024; venue for basketball during the Games.
+Crypto.com Arena underwent renovations completed in 2024, and the NBA's Los Angeles Clippers opened a new arena in Inglewood known as Intuit Dome the same year.
+Cricket will be hosted at the Knight Riders Cricket Ground at the Fairplex in Pomona, California.

 To reduce costs and use more pre-existing facilities, LA28 announced changes to its venue plans in June 2024.
 The temporary aquatics venue that was scheduled to be built at USC's Dedeaux Field was scrapped, in favor of holding swimming at SoFi Stadium and artistic swimming in Long Beach.
-Diving was originally set for the historic LA84 Foundation/John C. Argue Swim Stadium (which was built for the 1932 Games) but was later changed to the Rose Bowl Aquatic Center in Pasadena due to cost and safety concerns in September 2025.
+Diving was originally set for the historic LA84 Foundation/John C. Argue Swim Stadium (which was built for the 1932 Games) but was changed in September 2025 to the Rose Bowl Aquatic Center in Pasadena due to cost and safety concerns.
 With a planned configuration for 38,000 spectators, SoFi Stadium will be the largest swimming venue in Olympic history.
 Equestrian will return to Santa Anita Park once again, as Arcadia had previously hosted the event in 1984, while softball and canoe slalom were moved to existing venues in Oklahoma City, Oklahoma, instead of building new venues in Los Angeles County.